TurboGears/tg2docs/docs/main/Extensions/Crud/index.rst

 You might notice that the function has the @expose decorator.
 This is required because the expose decoration occurs at the class-level, so that means that when you override the class method, the expose is eliminated.
-We add it back to the method by adding @expose.
-To change the functionality of a "GET" method, you would add
+We add it back to the method by adding @expose with the ``inherit`` parameter to inherit the behavior from the parent method.

-@expose('genshi:tgext.crud.templates.get_all') if you desired to use the existing exposed template.
+For more details you can refer to the :ref:`TGController Subclassing <tgcontrollers-subclassing>` documentation.

 Overriding Templates
 ~~~~~~~~~~~~~~~~~~~~